 Guinness, quite surprisingly to most people, contains fewer calories (only 125 per 300 ml) than most lagers (145-166 per 300 ml).
-Some perspective – a 300 ml glass of skimmed milk contains 135 calories and a 300 ml glass of orange juice 185 calories.
+Some perspective – a 300 ml glass of skimmed milk contains 135 calories, and a 300 ml glass of orange juice has about 185 calories.

 Thirsty?
-Try Callie’s deliciously decadent Guinness and Peanut Butter Ice Cream Float
+Try Callie’s deliciously decadent Guinness & Peanut Butter Ice Cream Float.

 Hungry for more?
 Subscribe to our Newsletter